About Morley Ramblers

 The leader has discretion to permit older children, provided they are accompanied by an adult who takes full responsibility.
 The leader must be consulted beforehand.
 Dogs are not allowed on Morley walks

 In 2012 we published a book celebrating our history: Morley College Rambling Club, the first one hundred years.
 It is available for £8, plus £2 p&p.
-Please email email@example.com for more information.
+Please email firstname.lastname@example.org for more information.
 Below is a selection of images from the book.
+And for photos from our centenary celebrations, see here.